gfontenot/dotfiles/README.md

  - Anything under `tag-foo/source` will _not_ be symlinked.
-These files are usually additional configuration that doesn't need to be moved into the home directory, and is sourced in place.
+These files are usually additional configuration that doesn't need to be moved into the home directory, and are sourced in place.
 However, this might also include files such as `launchd` files or file templates.
  - Anything under `tag-foo/setup` will also not be symlinked into `$HOME`.
-   These directories contain setup scripts for the specific tool or tag.
+   These directories contain setup scripts for the specific tag.

 These ignore patterns are being controlled by the `EXCLUDES` key in my [`rcrc`][rcrc].